3v1n0/zsh-bash-completions-fallback/README.md

   value) in order to disable the lazy loading of the completions at the fist time the tab-completion is triggered.
 By setting this the completions are loaded instead at startup.

+* `ZSH_BASH_COMPLETIONS_FALLBACK_LAZYLOAD_AUTO_UPDATE` set this variable (to any value) to automatically check for new completions and to install them at every tab-completion.
+This is not affected by the value of `$ZSH_BASH_COMPLETIONS_FALLBACK_LAZYLOAD_DISABLE` and it will work both in case lazy loading is enabled or not.